Jump to Navigation

 • If you anticipate a custody battle keep a journal to document any incidents with the other parent and child along with any other useful information.
 Focus on issues related to the best interests of the child.

-It is also important for anyone facing a custody dispute to hire an attorney experienced in child custody matters.
+It is also important for anyone facing a child custody dispute to hire an attorney experienced in child custody matters.
 An experienced family law attorney can provide information about your legal rights and advocate on your behalf.

 Stange Law Firm, PC